 For those that have been reading our site for a while, you’ll know we’re slightly obsessed with in-home pet sitting, also known as house sitting.
 We write a lot of posts (and a whole book!) on how to start house sitting as a house sitter.
 But just as important is how to find the perfect in-home pet sitter as a home and pet owner.

-if you’re a home/pet owner who has considered using a house sitter and now is ready to try – this article is for you!
+If you’re a home/pet owner who has considered using a house sitter and now is ready to try – this article is for you!

-Now, once you’ve committed to the idea and feel ready to use house sitters, the question arises: where to start?
+Once you’ve committed to the idea and feel ready to use house sitters, the question arises: where to start?

 1. Sign up for a House Sitting Website

 House sitting websites (sometimes called “platforms”) act as points of connection and meeting places for in-home pet sitters and pet owners to connect.
 It’s important to note that the website does not personally find a pet sitter for you!
 Instead, it’s more like a dating website where each individual has their own profiles, and the website acts as an intermediary.

 Often when people think of going with the exchange-based (“free”) house sitting model, they wonder if they can get away with not joining a house sitting website and instead find someone through word of mouth or Facebook groups.
 We strongly recommend using a paid subscription based house sitting website for many reasons.